czheo/czheo.github.io/_posts/2015-06-23-replace-a-failed-image-with-pure-html-css.md

 On most browsers, a broken image icon will show up while failing to load the image.
 For example,
 <img src="error.img" />

 Today I occasionally heard two of my colleagues talking about replace an image with another while failing to load the original one with Javascript.
-Most solutions you can find on the web is something like below.
+Most solutions you can find on the web are something like below.

 ~~~ js
 document.getElementById("myImg").onerror = function() {